Full K-Shield Workflow

 Open

-K-Shield -> Dashboard -> Node level.Select a managed node from the left panel or
+K-Shield -> Dashboard -> Node level.Select a managed node from the left panel or the

 Security Nodestable.Open